General Joseph Léopold Sigisbert Hugo

 Pronunciation:

-In 1806 Hugo served in the Army of Naples and then entered into the service of Naples when Joseph Bonaparte became King of Naples.
+In 1806 Hugo served in the Army of Naples and then he entered into the service of Naples when Joseph Bonaparte became King of Naples.
 One of his first tasks was to take part in stopping the bandit Fra Diavolo, and Hugo and his men followed Fra Diavolo throughout Abruzzo for twenty nine days.
 They finally caught up to Fra Diavolo and destroyed his band, also dispersing any other bandits and insurgents they came across.

-Hugo continued to serve as Joseph's aide, and 1811 was a very busy year for him.
+Hugo continued to serve as Joseph's aide and 1811 was a very busy year for him.
 He was appointed governor of Guadalajara, Siguenza, and Molina d'Aragon and commander of the infantry of the Spanish Guard.
 That year he also fought guerillas at Aunon and on the Tagus, and then in October was wounded by a lance to the hand at Sanguessa.
-The next year he was named commander of Madrid and then took command of the rear guard during the retreat from there.
+The next year he was named commander of Madrid and he took command of the rear guard during the retreat from there.
 In 1813 Hugo fought at the Battle of Vitoria in June where he saved Joseph Bonaparte, and a few days later he was made the premier aide-de-camp to Joseph.

 Soon thereafter Hugo returned to the service of France with the rank of major.
-In January of 1814 he became commander of Thionville where he was besieged for 88 days and refused to follow the order from King Louis XVIII to abandon the city after Napoleon had abdicated.
+In January of 1814 he became commander of Thionville where he was besieged for 88 days and he refused to follow the order from King Louis XVIII to abandon the city after Napoleon had abdicated.
 Afterwards, he was put on non-activity but was retroactively recognized as holding the rank of maréchal de camp since September 11, 1813.
 Despite being on non-activity, he received a few rewards from the Bourbons, including being made a Knight of Saint Louis and an Officer of the Legion of Honor.

 Bibliography